Helping you deal with birth injury questions

 - What kind of damages can be collected if my child’s birth injury was caused by negligence?

 As in most personal injury cases, damages such as medical bills, and pain and suffering can be pursued.
 The damages are based on the injury and the lifetime impact, consideration for future medical treatment, physical therapy, life-care plan expenses and diminished earning potential.
-If your questions are not answered by our booklet, we encourage you to contact our office as soon as possible to schedule an appointment with one of our experienced birth trauma attorneys.
+If your questions are not directly answered by our booklet, we encourage you to contact our office as soon as possible to schedule an appointment with one of our experienced birth trauma attorneys.